Learn Science & Engineering at the Green Bank Observatory

-The Green Bank Science Center is open year-round for your students!
+The Green Bank Science Center is open year-round for your educational field trips!
 Our 25,000 square foot facility contains the Catching the Wave Exhibit Hall, 150-seat auditorium, StarLab Classroom, gift shop, and even a café.

 Our Science Center is different from a typical science museum.
 We are on location as astronomers from around the world use the gigantic Robert C. Byrd Green Bank Telescope to uncover new knowledge about the universe.
 Discoveries happen here!
 And we want your students to share in this experience of discovery.